 If white shoes notoriously attract dirt and mesh shoes absorb virtually any substance they come in contact with, then white mesh shoes are the perfect storm.
 Fortunately, keeping your favorite white mesh shoes clean may be easier than you think.
 From your favorite summer slip-ons to the latest athletic footwear, all you need is a few simple materials to keep them looking good as new.
-Learn how to clean white mesh shoes in just five simple steps.
+Learn how to clean white mesh shoes in just five simple steps below and get some outfit inspiration along the way.
+Then, of course, shop our favorites because it wouldn't be a Who What Wear story without some items to add to your cart.

 Using a soft shoe brush (a soft-bristled toothbrush can also do the trick), gently brush away exterior dirt.
 Use light, simple motions, and be sure to use a softer degree of pressure than you might with a heavier material like leather.